PELVIC FLOOR COURSES

-Combining Diagnostic Ultrasound with dry needling treatment will improve your clinical outcomes on difficult conditions (like tendinopathies) that have not previously responded to conventional treatments.
+Combining MSK Ultrasound with dry needling treatment will improve your clinical outcomes on difficult conditions (like tendinopathies) that have not previously responded to conventional treatments.

-- The 5 P’s of Diagnostic Ultrasound to provide consistent and reliable images.
+- The 5 P’s of MSK Ultrasound to provide consistent and reliable images.

 - Cutting edge techniques for the assessment and treatment of difficult soft tissue injuries.